hyang373/CS215/README.md

 **The purpose of this lab assignment is** : <br>
  - Continue practicing how to define your own class
- - Get familiar with “HAS-A” relationship among classes
+ - Get familiar with “HAS-A” relationship among classes <br>
  *** Part 2 of Project 2

 **Problem** : <br>